-Our electric utility operations include the generation, purchase, transmission, and distribution of electricity.
-Our natural gas utility operations include the production, purchase, transmission, storage, and distribution of natural gas.
 Our electric and natural gas utility operations are not dependent on a single customer, or even a few customers, and the loss of any one or even a few of our largest customers is not reasonably likely to have a material adverse effect on our financial condition.
 Our utility operations are seasonal and weather patterns can have a material impact on operating performance.
 Consumption of electricity is often greater in the summer and winter months for cooling and heating, respectively.
 Because natural gas is used primarily for residential and commercial heating, the demand for this product depends heavily upon weather patterns throughout our service territory, and a significant amount of natural gas revenues are recognized in the first and fourth quarters related to the heating season.